amirtvk/SpringDataRest_StepByStep/README.md

 public interface PageRepository extends CrudRepository<Page, Long> {
 }
 ```
-Note that detection of repositories in code is done based on 'RepositoryDiscoveryStrategies'
+Note that detection of repositories in code is done based on `RepositoryDiscoveryStrategies`

 we can access to HTTP resource:
 ```json